 PLANNING EXERCISES FOR THE ARMY OFFICER, RAF OFFICER, AND ROYAL NAVY OFFICER SELECTION PROCESSES

-PLANNING EXERCISES for the Army Officer, RAF Officer and Royal Navy Officer selection process is a handy and useful preparation manual that contains 8 sample planning exercises, each with descriptive answers to help you analyse your answers.
+PLANNING EXERCISES for the Army Officer, RAF Officer and Royal Navy Officer selection process is a handy and useful preparation manual that contains a plethora of planning exercises, each with descriptive answers to help you analyse your answers.
 As part of the selection process for Army Officer AOSB, RAF Officer OASC and the Royal Navy Officer AIB, candidates are required to undertake a planning exercise session.
 This session is commonly known as one of the toughest elements to pass.
 Our resources are a great way to prepare for this stage of each of the assessment centres.

 WHAT ARE ARMED FORCES PLANNING EXERCISES?